maiopirata/MockupProjectSrc/README.md

-# Example of project atomation
+# Example of project automation